ValeriKozarev/harmonic/harmonic/ROADMAP.md

 ## In Progress / TODOs

-### Pagination
-- `get_all_artist_tracks` is capped at 40 tracks (`tracks[:40]`) — needs pagination through full artist catalog
-- `artist_albums()` uses `limit=5` — needs a `while` loop on `next` to fetch all albums
-- ReccoBeats ID mapping should process in batches of 40 (chunking logic exists but limit needs confirming)
-- for the playlist flow we will need pagination for the user's playlists and also the tracks within the playlist

 ### `recommend` command — remaining flows
+- disambiguating between artists with common names
-- `--track "Song Name"` input: disambiguate track, auto-fetch BPM and key, then run recommendation flow
+- `--track "Song Name"` input: disambiguate track, auto-fetch BPM and key, then run recommendation flow (works with both `--artist` and `--playlist`)
-- `--playlist` flag: list user's Spotify playlists, let user pick one, use as candidate pool instead of artist catalog
-- Make `--artist` truly optional once playlist flow is implemented

 ### Display
-- Table title could be more descriptive based on the query (artist name, BPM, key used)
+- Table title could be more descriptive — include BPM and key used in the query
+- Consider capping table output (50+ rows is unwieldy)
+- Listing how many tracks got analyzed could be cool
+- More graceful error handling

+### Robustness
+- Playlist search could be smarter about exact vs. partial matches and auto-selecting in these cases

 ---